Home

 RegionalRegional - worth visiting if you are already in the area.
 They may be located farther from populated areas or with more limited wildlife species.

 Background: Rolling savannahs with a mosaic of oaks and chaparral surround this famous Bay Area peak, with unobstructed views of more land area than anywhere else in the world except Mount Kilimanjaro.
 Rodents and small mammals draw red-tailed hawks, American kestrels, and golden eagles by day and great-horned, barn and screech owls at night.
 Blue-gray gnatcatchers, horned larks, and brush rabbits inhabit the chaparral, while open areas sustain more than a dozen species of snakes.
 Trees high on the slopes attract western tanagers, cedar waxwings, warblers, and swallows.
 Turkey vultures roost near the peak.
-Black-tailed deer, raccoons and western gray squirrels are common, gray foxes, bobcats, coyotes and even mountain lions are seen less frequently.
+Black-tailed deer, raccoons, and western gray squirrels are common, gray foxes, bobcats, coyotes and even mountain lions are seen less frequently.

 Summit Visitor Center & Mitchell Canyon Interpretive Center have exhibits on cultural and natural history of the mountain.